Women in Transport Mentoring Program

 The WiT Mentoring Program program is delivered by the Level Crossing Removal Project as part of the Department of Transport’s $2 million Women in Transport package of initiatives and business improvements.

 Participating in the Victorian Government’s Women In Transport Mentoring Program is your opportunity to make the transport industry great for women.

 The program aims to encourage more women to enter and stay in the transport sector.

 Whether mentee or mentor, you will benefit from personal and professional development and contribute to a culture of positive learning that will support the capability of women in transport now and in the future.

-The 2022 program will run for 6 months from Tuesday 3 May to Thursday 27 October and includes networking opportunities, professional development sessions, training and resources, as well as ongoing assistance and guidance to structure mentee-mentor meetings.
+The program runs for 6 months and includes networking opportunities, professional development sessions, training and resources, as well as ongoing assistance and guidance to structure mentee-mentor meetings.